cypress-io/cypress-example-recipes/examples/blogs__use-react-devtools/README.md

 1. React Components shows both Cypress UI and the application under test.
 2. Running multiple tests or rerunning the test keeps adding new components, without removing the existing ones
-3. the components are not mapped correctly to the scaled iframe position
+3. The components are not mapped correctly to the scaled iframe position